rust-lang/book/nostarch/chapter08.md

 ### What is a String?

-Before we can dig into those aspects, we need to talk about what exactly we mean by the term 'string'.
+Before we can dig into those aspects, we need to talk about what exactly we mean by the term *string*.
 Rust actually only has one string type in the core language itself: `str`, the string slice, which is usually seen in its borrowed form, `&str`.
 We talked about *string slices* in Chapter 4: these are a reference to some UTF-8 encoded string data stored elsewhere.
 String literals,